gisquick/gisquick-doc/user-manual/datasets.rst

 volunteers, it is supported by *NACIS* - North American Cartographic Information Society and contains a series of vector and raster data.
-With Natural Earth one can make a variety of maps with all commonly used cartography and GIS software.
+With Natural Earth one can make a variety of maps with all commonly-used cartography and GIS software.

 .. rubric:: Coordinate systems